chloelinli/ssc-csc142/README.md

 Slowly figuring out bugs, I'm a student D: please bear with me, these projects are bad enough
 #### FixedCalculator.java
+- [ ] Need to edit print statements
+- [ ] Annoying typo in *caluculateResults* method header, but too lazy to go through entire program
 - Very simple program
 - No known bugs
 - Some needed edits to print statements
-- Annoying typo in *caluculateResults* method header, but too lazy to go through entire program
 - Required to add new implementation
   - Added two new operations (square root `sqrt`, absolute value `abs`) as **Type**
     - Format ses Strings, so had to separate